General lab instructions

 • At the beginning of each code source file, load any necessary packages, so your dependencies are obvious.

 • At the beginning of each code source file, import anything coming from an external file.
-This will make it easy for someone to see which data files are required, edit to reflect their locals paths if necessary, etc. There are situations where you might not keep data in the repo itself (e.g., you are downloading data from a website).
+This will make it easy for someone to see which data files are required, and then edit to reflect their locals paths if necessary.
+There are situations where you might not keep data in the repo itself (e.g., you are downloading data from a website).

 • Pretend you are someone else.
 Clone a fresh copy of your own repo from GitHub, read your instructions to re-run your code.
 Does it “just work”?
 It should!